dafen173/react-redux-user-manage/README.md

-This project is an customer management system built with React, Node.js, Express, PostgreSQL and Redux.
+This project is a customer management system built with React, Node.js, Express, PostgreSQL and Redux.

 <br>